Skip to main contentSkip to main content

 Crime

-Gothenburg man charged with third-degree sexual assault of a child
+An Overton man is being charged with first-degree sexual assault after a Sunday incident.

 Politics